Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/export_svg.rst

 Exportable Properties
 =====================

-Because the representation of Freestyle strokes and SVG path objects is fundamentally different, a one on one translation between Freestyle and SVG is not possible.
+Because the representation of Freestyle strokes and SVG path objects is fundamentally different, an one-on-one translation between Freestyle and SVG is not possible.
 The main shortcoming of SVG compared to Freestyle is that Freestyle defines style per-point, where SVG defines it per-path.
 This means that Freestyle can produce much more complex results that are impossible to achieve in SVG.